 - SCC in situ (SCCIS) can extend into the nail bed, producing onycholysis.

 - Invasive SCC arising within SCCIS can cause pain if it invades bone.

-- Occurs much more commonly on fingers, usually the thumb and index finger, usually as a solitary lesion.
+- Occurs much more commonly on fingers than toes, usually the thumb and index finger, usually as a solitary lesion.

 - Can involve multiple fingers in immunocompromised patients.